kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/Connectors/file_connector.md

 cloud provider.

 ### Working with Cloud Storage
-When you are providing FileConnector with URIs to cloud storage, you also need to apply the appropriate configuration for that cloud provider so Lucille can communicate with the cloud provider.
+When you are providing FileConnector with URIs to cloud storage, you also need to apply the appropriate configuration for any cloud providers used.
 For each provider, you'll need to provide a form of authentication; you can optionally specify the maximum number of files (`maxNumOfPages`) that Lucille will load into memory for a given request.

 * **Azure**: Specify the needed options in `azure` in your Config.
 You must provide `connectionString`, or you must provide `accountName` and `accountKey`.